dominictdavies/CITS4403-Project/README.md

 * 🟨 Susceptible
 * 🟥 Infected
-* 🟩 Recovered
+* ⬜ Recovered
 * 🟦 Vaccinated

-Close the window to end.
+Wait for no infected to remain in the simulation, or close the window to end.

 ### B. Batch experiments (Notebook)